 - club soda

-- Slice yuzu in half and muddle all ingredients except for club soda in a cocktail shaker.
+- Slice yuzu in half and gently muddle just to release the oils of the yuzu.
+Add the rum, vodka, vanilla extract, simple syrup, and bitters to the cocktail shaker.
 Add ice & shake for 15-20 seconds.

-- Strain into an old-fashion glass, add a few cubes of ice, top with club soda, gently stir & garnish.
+- Strain into an old-fashion glass, add a few cubes of ice, top with club soda, gently stir & garnish if desired.